 As technology keeps improving, so do many industries – including the finance industry.
 There are now financial companies that heavily utilize digital technology for their business models and operations.
 People have a term for these companies: FinTech (financial technology).
-One of the most popular business models born of FinTech is peer-to-peer (P2P) financing, which matches issuers and small businesses with investors via an online platform without going through traditional intermediaries like banks and other financial institutions.
+One of the most popular business models born of FinTech is digital/debt financing, which matches issuers and small businesses with investors via an online platform without going through traditional intermediaries like banks and other financial institutions.

 Began with a mix of online and offline models

 In the US and the UK, this model of financing is predominantly an online model.
 When it started gaining traction in Asia, the majority of providers worked with a mix of online and offline models.
 Lack of data availability and low Internet penetration increased the challenges of digital financing taking hold in Asia.
 But in the last few years, a new set of entirely online providers emerged.
 They use behavioural data from social media, acquire data through partnerships, and use innovative technology-based credit scoring methods.

 According to the World Economic Forum, China currently holds the record for most digital financing volume disbursed in the world, with total funding distribution reaching USD 40 billion in 2014.
 The development of digital financing in China has outpaced the USA and the UK, with USD 9 billion and USD 5 billion funded via digital financing respectively.